Structure of conflict graphs in constraint alignment problems and algorithms: The case

-\begin{proof} Let $abcd$ be the corresponding $c_4$ of the center vertex of a claw.
-Let $abkl$ be a talon that has a Type2 or Type3 conflict with $abcd$.
-Since any other talon with a Type2 or Type3 conflict with $abcd$ would also have to share the vertices $a,b$, by Fact~\ref{twonodes} it would conflict with $abkl$, which is not possible.
-Thus the total number of talons that create a Type2 or a Type3 conflict with $abcd$ is at most 1.
-With regards to the number of talons with a Type1 conflict with $abcd$, we first count the maximum number of Type1a conflicts possible.
-Let $apqr$ be a talon with a Type1a conflict with $abcd$.
-Any talon with a Type1a conflict with $abcd$ must share the edge $ar$, since otherwise it would conflict with $apqr$.
-Any $G_1$ edge incident on vertex $a$ can belong only to a single $c_4$ since otherwise by Fact~\ref{twonodes} there would be a conflict between a pair of $c_4$s corresponding to talons.
+\begin{proof} Let $abcd$ be the corresponding $c_4$ associated with the center vertex of a claw.
+Let $abkl$ be the $c_4$ corresponding to a talon that has a $Conf_{2}$, $Conf_{3a}$ or $Conf_{3b}$ conflict with $abcd$.
+Since any other $c_4$ corresponding to a talon with a $Conf_{2}$, $Conf_{3a}$ or $Conf_{3b}$ conflict with $abcd$ would also have to share the vertices $a,b$, by Fact~\ref{twonodes}, it would conflict with $abkl$, which is not possible.
+Thus, the total number of talons the $c_4$s of which create a $Conf_{2}$, $Conf_{3a}$ or $Conf_{3b}$ conflict with $abcd$ is at most 1.
+With regards to the number of talons corresponding, in $\mathcal{C}_U$, to a $Conf_{1a}$ or $Conf_{1b}$ conflict with $abcd$, we first count the maximum number of possible $Conf_{1a}$ conflicts.
+Let $apqr$ be the $c_4$ of a talon with a $Conf_{1a}$ conflict with $abcd$.
+Any talon the $c_4$ of which conflicts \mar{with} $abcd$ \mar{through} a $Conf_{1a}$ conflicting configuration must share the edge $ar$, since otherwise it would conflict with $apqr$.
+Any $G_1$ edge incident to vertex $a$ can belong only to a single $c_4$ since otherwise by Fact~\ref{twonodes} there would be a conflict between a pair of $c_4$s corresponding to talons.
 In addition, since $m_2=1$, every $G_2$ edge can belong only to a single $c_4$.
-Thus the number of talons with Type1a conflicts is bounded by $\Delta_{min}$.
-Same holds for Type1b conflicts giving rise to at most $(2\Delta_{min}+1)$ talons that are independent.
+Thus the number of talons inducing in $\mathcal{C}$ $Conf_{1a}$ conflicts is bounded by $\Delta_{min}$.
+The same holds for $Conf_{1b}$ conflicts giving rise to at most $(2\Delta_{min}+1)$ talons that are independent. \end{proof}